Absence management is the attempt to reduce the amount of time people take off due to sickness or injury. We call this "absenteeism".

-"Rates may have decreased as healthy life expectancy has improved over time.
-Rates in the private sector could be lower as workers are less likely to be paid for a spell of sickness.
-There may also be an increase in presenteeism, where people go to work even though they are ill."
+Rates (of absence) in the private sector could be lower as workers are less likely to be paid for a spell of sickness.
+There may also be an increase in presenteeism, where people go to work even though they are ill.

 Building an absence management policy

-For example, one common sickness absence management tool is the Bradford Factor, which is a way of counting someone’s sick days along with the amount of times they have to call in.
-A higher score in this calculation would usually prompt you to start disciplinary proceedings, and it’s commonly used in businesses around the country.
-We think it’s rubbish though, and doesn’t account for many real-life reasons for absence.
+One common sickness absence management tool is the Bradford Factor.
+A mathematical formula that counts someone’s sick days along with the amount of times they have to call in.
+A higher score might be the start of disciplinary action.

 Preventative absence management

-The importance of rest can’t be understated, not just for the health of your employees but also their productivity.
+The importance of rest can’t be understated.
+Not just for the health of your employees but also their productivity.
 That means proper annual leave allowances, encouraged to be used evenly throughout the year.

 Managing absence the kinder way